Léon Walker

-Léon Walker (29 July 1937 – 29 October 2006) was a Swiss footballer and manager.
+Léon Walker (29 July 1937 – 29 October 2006) was a Swiss football player and manager.

 Playing career

 Walker began his career at Young Boys in 1959, joining Sion in 1963.
-Walker found himself back at Young Boys the following year, joining Luzern in 1966 for a short spell.
-Walker rejoined Sion in 1966, retiring at the club in 1970.
+He found himself back at Young Boys the following year, joining Luzern in 1966 for a short spell.
+He rejoined Sion in 1966, retiring at the club in 1970.

 On 4 October 1959, Walker made his debut for Switzerland in a 4–0 defeat against West Germany.
 The defeat was Walker's only appearance for his country.

 Managerial career

 Following his retirement, Walker moved into coaching, managing Switzerland's under-21's.
-In 1979, Walker was appointed manager of the senior Switzerland team.
-Walker managed Switzerland for sixteen games, winning four, drawing once and losing eleven games.
+In 1979, he was appointed manager of the senior Switzerland team.
+He managed Switzerland for sixteen games, winning four, drawing once and losing eleven games.